What do detectives have in common with app development teams?

 It’s good to know more, so we encourage you to read about the differences between qualitative and quantitative research.
 But right now, just keep in mind that it’s best to combine both types of data to get the full picture.

 To truly understand why you need to start with some research, let me introduce Kim.
 She works in a small company.
 It develops an app for dog owners who want to find the best places for a walk.

 But how do people choose the best routes?
 What do they take into consideration?
 What information they’d like to see?
 Kim had to find that out.

-The research: Her first source of information were local Facebook groups for dog owners in big cities.
+The research: Her first source of information was local Facebook groups for dog owners in big cities.
 She’s been checking if there are any posts concerning the walks.
 She also contacted a few owners and went for a walk with them to see first-hand what they pay attention to.

 The result: It turned out that people often have two or three favorite paths, and they seldom look for any new options.
-However, they choose the particular ones depending on many factors, such as crowd, weather, bins, special areas dedicated to dogs, etc.
+However, they choose the particular ones depending on many factors, such as crowds, weather, bins, special areas dedicated to dogs, etc.

 Based on Kim’s research, her team designed some new features.
 They also decided not to implement certain functionalities because they probably wouldn’t spark users’ interest.
 At the end of a day, it allowed them to save time and money.

 We have the information, and now we need to make use of it.
 A proven way of processing data about users is a UX workshop.
 As a result of it, you can get ideas for solutions that will improve the product.
 A workshop agenda must be adjusted to the goal your company is trying to achieve.
 So, in order to select the best Product Discovery techniques for your project, first, we need to know your challenges and expectations.

 Who takes part in such a workshop?
 The development team and the people who have the greatest knowledge about users and the business, such as a product owner, a product manager, or a person who collects customer feedback.